-- 1. If an employee has a case of possible harassment relating to her/his employment she/he should discuss the matter initially with her/his line manager. - 2.
+- 1. If an employee has a case of possible harassment relating to their employment they should discuss the matter initially with their line manager. - 2.
 The line manager should reply orally to the case as soon as possible, and always within 5 working days.
-The employee may, if he/she wishes, be accompanied by a work colleague or a representative of a recognised Trade Union when the matter is raised with the line manager and/or when the line manager replies.
+The employee may, if they wish, be accompanied by a work colleague or a representative of a recognised Trade Union when the matter is raised with the line manager and/or when the line manager replies. - 3.
+If the complaint is not satisfactorily resolved at this stage the employee may raise the matter in writing with the Principal or, should they prefer, and if they are a member of a trade union or staff association, they may report the issue to their trade union representative or other representative, who may then raise the matter in writing with the Principal on their behalf.

-- 3. If the complaint is not satisfactorily resolved at this stage the employee may raise the matter in writing with the Principal or, should she/he prefer, and if she/he is a member of a trade union or staff association, she/he may report the issue to her/his trade union representative or other representative, who may then raise the matter in writing with the Principal on her/his behalf. - 4.
-Where the case of possible harassment concerns another person a copy of the complaint should be given to the other person concerned by the Principal.
+- 4. Where the case of possible harassment concerns another person a copy of the complaint should be given to the other person concerned by the Principal.
 Within 10 working days the person concerned should have the opportunity of submitting written observations.
-Unless she/he is the other person the line manager should submit a written report to the Principal together with any relevant documents.
+Unless they are the other person the line manager should submit a written report to the Principal together with any relevant documents.
 Where the line manager is the other person concerned in the complaint, a written report should be submitted to the Principal, together with any relevant documents, by another appropriate member of staff. - 5.
 The Principal should convene a meeting to consider the matter not less than 5 and not more than 10 working days after the submission of the supervisor's report.
 The employee and the person accused of possible harassment may be represented by a work colleague or a representative of a recognised Trade Union if they wish.
 Refusal of either party to attend should not invalidate the proceedings. - 6.
 The Principal should reply in writing as soon as possible and in any case within one calendar month of receiving written notification of the complaint.
 The decision of the Principal is final. - 7. a) Where a case of harassment concerns the Principal, the issue should be heard in the first instance by another appropriate senior member of staff.
 If this senior member decides that it is necessary the, grievance should be referred for final decision to the Board of Governors.